Tuition Fees and Financial Aid

 After you enrol, you will receive regular updates about employment opportunities and internships from our Career Services.

-According to Swiss legislation, students who hold a student residence can work at most 15 hours per week during term time (students can work full-time during vacations).
+According to Swiss legislation, students who hold a student residence permit can work at most 15 hours per week during term time (students can work full-time during vacations).
 Non-EU citizens are not permitted to work during their first six months of residence in Switzerland.